jorendorff/git-ignorance/ignorance.md

 ???

+> What is a "remote-tracking branch"?

+I think this refers to exactly references of the form `.git/refs/remotes/<remotename>/<branchname>`.

+I suspect they figure in the algorithms for `git fetch` and `git push`.

+> Can you `git checkout` a remote-tracking branch?

+???

 > What is this `origin/master` syntax, what is up with that?
 When would
 > I want to use it?